shiwakotisurendra/Master-thesis-Surendra/README.md

-# Master-thesis-Surendra
+# Identifying urban growth patterns and urban heat island effects of Bharatpur metropolitan city using the Landsat time series imagery

 ## Master of Science in Geoinformatics
-## University of Münster
+## University of Münster, Germany

-### Topic: Identifying urban growth patterns and urban heat island effects of Bharatpur metropolitan city using the Landsat time series imagery

 #### Mapping and visualization tools:
 ````